Skip to content

 • Turn on "Enable E-commerce" and "Enhanced E-commerce Reporting"

-• Install the additional e-commerce tracking code (your developer may need to help with this)
+• Install the extra e-commerce tracking code (your developer may need to help with this)

 • Connecting Google Analytics with Other Tools